subtitulamos/subtitulamos/README.md

 - `./vendor/bin/doctrine orm:schema:update --force` to create the database schema required by the website
 - `php app/console app:bots:synchronize` to create the bot users.

 At this point, the website will work, but with no styling at all.
 For that, you will need to compile the javascript & css.
-Executing `npm run build` will take care of it!
+Executing `npm run prod` will take care of it!
 Now it truly works.
 Well, except the translation area...

 ### Realtime translation - Setup

 The website uses realtime translation based on websockets.
-Since PHP is not really ideal for the long-running processes that websocket technology requires, a simple Go server is used instead.
-To get it, run `go get github.com/subtitulamos/subtitulamos-translate` (You may need to set `GOPATH` environment variable if you didn't already).
-The `go get` command specific above will both download the source from Github and compile the binary.
-To quickly get the server started, you can use `$GOPATH/bin/subtitulamos-translate -redis-pubsub-env <envname>`, where \<envname\> should equal the value of your `ENVIRONMENT` env variable.
-Once this is done, you will be able to fully translate.
+Since PHP is not really ideal for the long-running processes that websocket technology requires, a simple NodeJS server is used instead.
+To get it, run `go get github.com/subtitulamos/subtitulamos-new`.

-_Note_: You will generally not need to modify the Go server since all the relevant logic is on PHP, and it is just broadcasted via Redis pub-sub system to the Go process, which simply relies it to the connected clients.
+_Note_: You will generally not need to modify the NodeJS server since all the relevant logic is on PHP, and it is just broadcasted via simple HTTP requests to the NodeJS process, which simply relies it to the connected clients.

 ## Development

 Once set up, you will see that any modification to a javascript or CSS file requires you to rebuild said file.
-To greatly speed up development, you can run `npm run watch`, which will start a webpack and postcss watcher and automatically compile the JS/CSS the moment you change them.
+To greatly speed up development, you can run `npm run dev`, which will start a webpack watcher and automatically compile the JS/CSS the moment you change them.

 Aditionally, it may be annoying to run the realtime translation service every time.
 For that, [supervisord](http://supervisord.org/) is actually a fairly simple and great way to automatically launch/restart the binary.
 Once again there're better tutorials out in the web than anything that could be written here, specially since the rt translation binary is so simple and doesn't really require much setup besides passing the args (for detail on those, see [the docs](https://github.com/subtitulamos/subtitulamos-translate).